-Rotations will generally be spent in one of 3 training clusters in placements of 1-2 years that provide a balance of teaching and district general hospital experience.
+Rotations will generally be spent in one of 3 training clusters in placements of 1-2 years that provide a balance of teaching hospital and district general hospital experience.
 Having rotations in clusters reduces commute times, removes insecurity of potentially having to move across the deanery and allows our trainees to settle in one area (if they wish).
 If trainees want to move between clusters that can also be supported in discussions with the Training Program Director.

 - North: Norfolk and Norwich, James Paget, King's Lynn

 - West: Addenbrooke's, Lister, Hinchingbrooke, Peterborough

 - South: Basildon, Broomfield, Ipswich

 Trainees interested in applying for AIM training in the East of England, or for trainees already in programme who wish to discuss career or personal factors impacting their placements, should contact Dr Adcock, Training Programme Director, in the first instance.

 Acute Medicine Unit – Addenbrooke’s (Cambridge University) NHS Foundation Trust

 Situated above the emergency department, the two short-stay wards constitute our Acute Care Hub.
 These provide care for short-stay patients and during the initial acute phase of an admission.
 Patients are referred from the emergency department.
 Medical senior review is being carried out on these wards.
 Both wards have a dedicated consultant lead on a rotational basis.
 On EAU 4 the expected length of stay is <24 hours, on EAU5 < 72 hours.
 Excellent support is provided by allied professionals, as well as various clinical specialities.
 Daily multidisciplinary team meetings facilitate patient care and discharge planning.
 This is an excellent environment for trainees to gain the essential skills for the running of an Acute Medical Unit.